jafcpereira/academic-kickstart/content/authors/admin/_index.md

   url: "http://ceaul.org/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a medical doctor currently integrated in the Centre of Statistics and its Applications at the University of Lisbon.
 During my time in medical school, I received training in Statistics and Epidemiology having participated in several research projects.
-I have also invested in self-learning using various internet resources and books in order to gain skills that are not typical in medical school.
+I have also invested in self-learning using various internet resources and books in orderto gain skills that are not typical in medical school.
 I was also a fellow in Clinical Research at the Netherlands Institute for Health Sciences ESP.
 Currently, I am also undertaking the MIT micromasters in Statistics and Data Science.
 I have 4 years of experience in both R and Python and enjoy having chances to use programming to solve problems in healthcare and associated fields.

 interests:
 - Biostatistics